MrMendelli/yt-dlp-CLI/readme.md

 ## Introduction

-This is a simplistic CLI frontend that simplifies the downloading of video or audio for with functionality for all supported output audio formats and qualities.
+This tool aims to be a CLI frontend that simplifies the downloading of video or audio for [yt-dlp](https://github.com/yt-dlp/yt-dlp) with functionality for all supported output audio formats and qualities.
 This works for individual videos or playlists.
 When downloads are completed, the output folder is made and opened upon completion.

 ## Use